Sowjanya-Thota/Portfolio-Website/README.md

 # Portfolio-Website
-A Personal Portfolio Website using HTML, CSS, and JavaScript
+A Responsive Personal Portfolio Website using HTML, CSS, and JavaScript